-Prior to issuance of the permit, the applicant shall execute and record a document, in a form and content acceptable to the Executive Director, irrevocably offering to dedicate to a public agency or private association acceptable to the Executive Director an easement for public access and habitat protection.
-The easement shall cover that portion of the applicant's lot which occupies the buffer area approved pursuant to Coastal Development Permit A-266-77 (See Exhibit #2 of this report).
+Prior to issuance of the coastal development permit, the applicant shall execute and record a document, in a form and content acceptable to the Executive Director, irrevocably offering to dedicate to a public agency or private association acceptable to the Executive Director an easement for public access and habitat protection.
+The easement shall cover that portion of the applicant's lot which occupies the buffer area approved pursuant to Coastal Development Permit A-266-77: thirty feet measured from the easterly edge of the Esplanade (City right-of-way) [See Exhibit #2 of this report].
 Such easement shall prohibit development and shall allow public access along the walkway installed pursuant to Coastal Development Permit A-266-77 (ILA).
 Prohibited development within the dedicated area includes installation of permanent irrigation devices and the planting of non-native vegetation.
 The accepting agency or association shall have the right to access the easement to landscape it with native vegetation compatible with the preservation of the wetland coastal strand environment, and to maintain the public walkway and such fencing that is necessary to preserve the habitat.
 The applicant shall not disturb the fencing and native vegetation in the lagoon buffer area, and shall not interfere with public use of the walkway.